KratosMultiphysics/Kratos/applications/MedApplication/README.md

 ## Usage
 - In Salome, mesh groups are translated into SubModelParts
 - SubSub ...
 Modelparts can be created by specifying a name with `.`.
 I.e. like it usually works in Kratos
+- the number of characters is restricted in Med: 64 for main mesh name, and 80 for groups.
+Everything beyond these limits is cut.

 ## Development